All relationships, whether business or personal, need to be nurtured to grow.

 Training and coaching helps to nurture current client relationships and increase opportunities within a prospective client pool.

-Training and coaching is undertaken only in select circumstances and as limited engagements with mid-career and senior lawyers or teams making a strategic transition to new markets, services or practices.
+Training and coaching is undertaken only in select circumstances and as limited engagements with senior lawyers or teams making a strategic transition to new markets, services or practices.

 Training may include:

 - Creating a manageable short-list of attainable prospective clients.

 - Identifying marketing activities specific to new client targets.

 - Developing a client team program.

 Coaching is usually structured around business development leadership skills, a select market, service or practice, key clients, transitioning clients, and succession planning.